Favourite Author-Illustrators (and the Books That Stayed With Me)

 Aaron Becker – The Journey

-When I first saw it I was buying ordering books with a sales rep who’d come into the shop to show me the books for that month.
+When I first saw it I was ordering books from the sales rep who’d come into the shop to show me the books for that month.
 They led with this one.
 They knew me very well.
 Beautiful imaginative adventurous picture books.
 Had my name all over it, well Aaron’s but you know what I mean.

-This has become the book that people refer to when they talk about successful wordless picture books, and it’s easy to see why.
+This has become the book that people refer to when they talk about successful wordless picture books.
 Everything is carried effortlessly through the images.
 The pacing, the logic of the world, the emotional shifts.
-There’s no text to lean on, so every design choice matters, but I can also see how Aaron may have been just desperate to paint a castle, or an epic landscape or It’s also part of a trilogy, which feels important.
-Not in the sense of stretching an idea out, but in building something that can actually sustain itself.
-The world expands, but it stays coherent.
+There’s no text to lean on, so every design choice matters, but I can also see how Aaron may have been just desperate to paint a castle, or an epic landscape and to find a reason to do it.
+It’s also part of a trilogy, which feels important.
+Not in the sense of stretching an idea out, but in building something that can actually sustain itself and stays coherent.

 A lot of wordless books struggle once they move beyond a simple idea.
-You can get lost in them.
-Too much detail, not enough clarity.
-What’s interesting here is that it manages both.
-It’s intricate and visually rich, but you never lose the thread.
+But Journey is an intricate and visually rich story, one of the few that genuinely is a journey into imagination.
+I know that is a horrendously overused metaphor but it’s true for this one!
 There’s also that familiar starting point.
-A bored child, a red crayon, a door into somewhere else.
-It echoes things like Harold and the Purple Crayon, but then builds something much more layered out of it.
+A bored child, a red crayon, a door into somewhere else, echoing Harold and the Purple Crayon, but then builds something even more layered and wondrous.
 And like that book, the reader is gently guided through an adventurous leap of faith.

 David Wiesner – Tuesday